grempe/grempe.github.io/_posts/2016/2016-01-11-yubikey-gnupg-2-1-and-ssh.md

 ...
 {% endhighlight %}

-Remove your Yubikey, and restart your `gpg-agent` process, and then re-insert your key.
+Ensure your Yubikey is removed and restart your `gpg-agent` process, then re-insert your Yubikey.
+Alternatively, run `killall gpg-agent`.
+You may want to also confirm that you no longer have any `ssh-agent` processes running. `ssh-agent` is no longer used at all with this setup.

 {% highlight text %}
 * remove key *